Everybody's got advice for pregnant ladies. When it comes to morning sickness relief, expectant mamas have heard it all.

 Deal with your resistance to the pregnancy and you'll feel better.

 Eat some ginger.

 In another post about morning sickness, I talk about why these first trimester symptoms occur and how to prevent them before you get pregnant.
-But I think it’s only fair to suffering pregnant women everywhere that we also address how to help you feel a bit better NOW.
+But I think it's only fair to suffering pregnant women everywhere that I also address how to help you feel a bit better NOW.

 My top 3 tips for morning sickness relief

 Let me just start off by saying – every pregnancy is a bit different and what works for some women will not work for others.
 During my first pregnancy it was green apples, lemonade, and toast.
 During my second pregnancy, one day Bubbie's sauerkraut was the only thing that would settle my stomach, and the next day it was Mrs. T's pierogies.

 That said, as a mom and acupuncturist who has worked with hundreds of women through conception and pregnancy, I've found that there are certain things that help just about everyone with morning sickness symptoms.
 This is no guarantee that you're going to feel 100% super-duper, but these three tips for morning sickness relief will help take the intensity down at least a few notches.